simonredfern/SimonSaysSeeq/SimonSaysSeeqNornsRust/RESILIENT_GRID_STARTUP.md

 - LED updates to disconnected grids are silently ignored
 - If no grids have ever been connected, configuration will be unavailable
 - Grid flashing during connection takes ~600ms (2 flashes × 150ms on + 150ms off)
-- **Grids are NOT detected automatically when plugged in** - requires MIDI stop trigger
+- Hotplug detection requires serialosc daemon to be running (standard on Norns)

 ## Performance Considerations

-- `refresh()` is called very frequently (multiple times per second after LED updates)
+- `refresh()` is called very frequently (multiple times per second after LED updates) - no impact
-- Grid rediscovery is **only triggered on MIDI stop** to avoid:
+- Grid rediscovery is **event-driven via serialosc notifications**:
-  - Excessive OSC communication overhead
+  - No polling overhead
-  - Potential disruption to ongoing grid operations
-  - Performance degradation during playback
-- MIDI stop is a natural pause point where rediscovery won't interrupt sequencing
-- **No automatic polling** - grids plugged in during operation won't be detected until MIDI stop
+  - Instant detection when grids are plugged in
-- Users must actively trigger rediscovery by sending MIDI stop
+  - Minimal OSC communication (only when devices change)
+- `read_button_events()` checks for hotplug messages in the same loop as button events
+- **Automatic detection** happens naturally without disrupting sequencing
+- MIDI stop can still be used as manual fallback trigger

 ## Future Enhancements

 Potential improvements:
-- Additional rediscovery triggers (e.g., on transport button press)
-- User notification when grids reconnect during operation
+- Visual notification on screen when grids reconnect during operation
-- Manual grid refresh command via button combination
+- Manual grid refresh command via button combination (as alternative to MIDI stop)
 - Configuration UI for manual grid assignment
-- Background thread for periodic checking (optional)
+- Grid connection history/logging

 ## Testing